voxpupuli/agtm/types-and-providers.md

   end
 ```

-The nice thing about writing a type/provider vs a definition within a manifest
+One benefit to writing a type and provider is that there are various
-is that Puppet has a bunch of helper code to make certain common things easier.
+helper methods that make common tasks easier.
+When we call ensurable
-For instance, calling the ‘ensurable’ method gives us automatic 'ensure =>
-present/absent' handling with automatic validation.
-Puppet also knows how to
-use various methods we’ll define in the provider to test for the presence of
-the resource on the local system so as to make sure it won’t do anything if the
-resource is correct.
+it'll automatically create an ensure property with appropriate
+validation handling.

 ```
   # This automatically creates the ensure parameter.
   ensurable
 ```

 Next, we create our first “parameter”.
-Puppet distinguishes between properties
+Puppet distinguishes between
-and parameters, and the difference is just that properties can be managed and
+properties and parameters, and the difference is just that properties
-discovered from the system, whereas parameters aren’t discoverable and can’t be
+can be managed and discovered from the system, whereas parameters
-managed.
-In our type the name is really not something you “manage” on the
+aren’t discoverable and can’t be managed.
+In our type the name is
+really not something you “manage” on the local system, it’s just a
-local system, it’s just a reference point for Puppet.
-That means it’s a
+reference point for Puppet.
+That means it’s a parameter, not a
-parameter, not a property.
+property.

-In order to allow this type to work with `puppet resource` we’ll need to define
+In order to allow this type to work with `puppet resource` we’ll need
-some way for Puppet to automatically name discovered resources.
-[Therefore, we
+to define some way for Puppet to automatically name discovered
-must DO X ACTION.
-X ACTION accomplishes Y by Z.] This means that Puppet will
-take something like:
+resources.
+The provider we create after the type will be able to
+discover the existing instances that were created on the machine, such
+as:

 ```
 ssh -L 8080:localhost:80 user@remote
 ```

-And give it an appropriate name like:
+It'll then translate that into an appropriate name value such as:

 ```
 ssh_tunnel { ‘8080:localhost:80-user@remote’: }
 ```

-This is a little clumsy but we need the name to be unique, and changing any of
+This is a little clumsy but we need the name to be unique, and
-the information about the tunnel means it’s a completely new one.
-For other
+changing any of the information about the tunnel means it’s a
-kinds of resources it’s easier to provide a short and memorable name, as only
+completely new one.
+For other kinds of resources it’s easier to
+provide a short and memorable name, as only the properties change and
-the properties change and there’s a static name to refer to (like package{}).
+there’s a static name to refer to (like package{}).

 ```
   newparam(:name, :namevar => true) do